Seriously, you shouldn't use rice malt syrup. It's fake news...

 Fructose, in high volumes, can overload your liver and lead to insulin resistance.
 As well as fatty liver.
 However, you can't determine how healthy something is just by looking at it's fructose score.
 We've previously shown you that it's a HORRENDOUS way to examine fruit.
 Whilst it's much more relevant to liquid sweeteners, it's by no means a complete tool.

-Bloggers Love Brown Rice
+Bloggers Love Rice Malt Syrup

 The anti-fructose crowd, using their one sided tool, wanted to champion a perfect sugar alternative.
 So they looked for the sweetener with the lowest fructose score.